Advance Schedule of Exhibitions for MoMA & MoMA PS1

 The opening-night film is the North American premiere of a new MoMA restoration: Allan Dwan’s 1929 masterpiece The Iron Mask, a rousingly entertaining swashbuckler starring Douglas Fairbanks that is often considered, as Dwan himself called it, “the last of the big silents.”
 MoMA’s version, however, contains the entire original Vitaphone soundtrack—with music, sound effects, and three spoken sequences—which will be heard here for the first time since the film’s original roadshow presentation.

 These titles will join dozens of others from archives both public and private to create a four-week overview of the tremendously exciting work that is being done around the world to reclaim endangered films and rediscover forgotten treasures.
 For more information and a complete screening schedule, please visit MoMA.org/film.

-Organized by Joshua Siegel, Curator, and Dave Kehr, Adjunct Curator, Department of Film.
+Organized by Joshua Siegel, Curator, and Dave Kehr, Adjunct Curator, with Sophie Cavoulacos, Curatorial Assistant, Department of Film.

 October 29, 2014–November 05, 2014

 The Roy and Niuta Titus Theaters